-The University will need to consider how and at what rate it can reduce its emissions in future, and will work towards complying with the new voluntary Standardised Carbon Emissions Framework (SCEF) which was established for universities and colleges in January 2023.
+The University will need to consider how and at what rate it can reduce its emissions in future, and will work towards complying with the new voluntary Standardised Carbon Emissions Framework (SCEF) which was established for universities and colleges in 2023 by the Department for Education and The Alliance for Sustainability Leadership in Education.
 The aim of this framework is to ensure that institutions measure and understand their carbon emissions in a way that is reflective, transparent and consistent across the sector to enable peer-to-peer review.